AWS ElastiCache vs MemoryDB: Which One Do You Actually Need?

 }

-One advantage of ElastiCache: no authentication is required when accessed from within your VPC.
+One thing I love about ElastiCache: no authentication needed when inside your VPC.

 spring: